TheNgith/GPU-NGS-tokenizer/README.md

 python3 scripts/generate_data.py --num-seqs 1000 --length 150 --output custom_data.txt
 ```

+> [!WARNING]
-> **Warning**: The current pipeline is strictly capable of processing sequences up to **1024 base pairs** in length.
+> The current pipeline is strictly capable of processing sequences up to **1024 base pairs** in length.
 Attempting to use sequences longer than this will result in undefined behavior, truncation, or memory errors depending on the constant configurations (`MAX_TOKENS`).

 ## Setup & Build